What every Championship team needs to win promotion to the Premier League

 Leeds United were hot on the heels of the other two anyway and have traded places with them regularly over the past couple of months – and now Southampton’s excellent mid-campaign run has also seen them propelled into the fray.

-The situation is made all the more dramatic by the fact they have not played an equal number of matches, but only two points separates the first three – and Saints have a game in hand on leaders Ipswich.
+The situation is made all the more dramatic by the fact they have rarely played an equal number of matches along the way, but now only four points separates the first three – while Saints have blinked first with a weekend defeat.
+Leeds must now react to their own run of three without a win by bouncing back to beat Middlesbrough on Monday night.

 Position